-Efforts towards a novel financial market infrastructure will continue as central banks, regional development banks and international financial institutions like the World Bank, International Monetary Fund (IMF), and Bank for International Settlements (BIS) promote, announce, or take steps towards unified ledgers.
+Efforts towards a novel financial market infrastructure will continue159 as central banks, regional development banks and international financial institutions like the World Bank, International Monetary Fund (IMF), and Bank for International Settlements (BIS) promote, announce, or take steps towards unified ledgers.

 However, the idea of unified ledgers is not just limited to central banks - they can also be implemented in organisations.
-Leveraging smart contracts, secure data sharing, and tokenisation - irrespective of the use of blockchain or distributed ledger technology (DLT) - paves the way for a new financial system expanding the scope of possible solutions to challenges in the financial sector.
+Leveraging smart contracts, secure data sharing, and tokenisation - irrespective of the use of blockchain or distributed ledger technology (DLT)160 - paves the way for a new financial system expanding the scope of possible solutions to challenges in the financial sector.161

-A unified ledger - automating and integrating transactions - would provide central banks and participants in the financial system greater efficiency, access to real-time data, and more transparency.
-As a new financial infrastructure, it could maximise tokenisation's benefits by blending central bank money with tokenised deposits and assets on a programmable platform.
-This would not only streamline transactions but would also use programming for innovative economic, currently not feasible, responses to challenges.
-CBDCs are meant to make tokenisation even more seamless as a mean of settlement.
+A unified ledger - automating and integrating transactions - would provide central banks and participants in the financial system greater efficiency, access to real-time data, and more transparency.162 As a new financial infrastructure, it could maximise tokenisation's benefits by blending central bank money with tokenised deposits and assets on a programmable platform.163 This would not only streamline transactions but would also use programming for innovative economic, currently not feasible, responses to challenges.164 CBDCs are meant to make tokenisation even more seamless as a mean of settlement.165 would provide central banks and participants in the financial system greater efficiency, access to real-time data, and more transparency.

 This is not without risk though.
-To ensure interoperability and to reduce both inequality and cybersecurity risk, multiple specialised ledgers could coexist, interconnected through application programming interfaces (API) and tailored to specific jurisdictional needs, also not trivial.
+To ensure interoperability and to reduce both inequality and cybersecurity risk, multiple specialised ledgers could coexist, interconnected through application programming interfaces (API) and tailored to specific jurisdictional needs,166 also not trivial.